 which I saw by the River Chebar; and I fell on my face.

-glory of the Lord came into the temple by way of the gate which
+of the Lord came into the temple by way of the gate which faces

-lifted me up and brought me into the inner court; and behold, the
+me up and brought me into the inner court; and behold, the glory of

-me, "Son of man, this is the place of My throne and the place
+"Son of man, this is the place of My throne and the place of

 children of Israel forever.
 No more shall the house of Israel defile